Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 useful, except for trivial cases.

-In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Godot), or we use quaternions.
-Godot can represent quaternions using the `Quat` struct.
+In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Pandemonium), or we use quaternions.
+Pandemonium can represent quaternions using the `Quat` struct.
 My suggestion to you is to completely ignore how they work under-the-hood, because they are very complicated and unintuitive.